Skip to main content

 • Dark mode: our dark mode is custom, and tries to make dark mode a first-class citizen.

-This avoids the ‘flash of white’ on page loads which regular JS-based approaches incur (because the CSS media-queries can only implement auto-dark-mode, and the dark mode widget requires JS; however, the JS, when it decides to inject dark mode CSS into the page, is too late and that CSS will be rendered last after the reader has already been exposed to the flash).
-The separate color palette approach also avoids the lag & jank of using invert CSS filters (one would think that invert(100%) would be free from a performance standpoint—but it is not).
+This avoids the ‘flash of white’ on page loads which regular JavaScript-based approaches incur (because the CSS media-queries can only implement auto-dark-mode, and the dark mode widget requires JavaScript; however, the JavaScript, when it decides to inject dark mode CSS into the page, is too late and that CSS will be rendered last after the reader has already been exposed to the flash).
+The separate color palette approach also avoids the lag & jank of using invert CSS filters (one would think that invert(100%) would be free from a performance standpoint, since what pixel manipulation could be simpler than negating the color?—but it is not).

-2. Native Dark Mode Color Scheme: we modify the color scheme as necessary: some blue breaks the monochrome coloring, and the source code syntax highlighting is tweaked for dark mode visibility.
+2. Native Dark Mode Color Scheme: we modify the color scheme as necessary.

-3. Inverted Images: color images are desaturated & grayscaled by default to reduce their brightness; grayscale/monochrome images, are automatically inverted by an ImageMagick heuristic, falling back to manual annotations.
+3. Inverted Images: color images are desaturated & grayscaled by default to reduce their brightness; grayscale/monochrome images, are automatically inverted by a machine-learning API, InvertOrNot.com.

 4. Three-Way Dark Mode Toggle: Many dark modes are implemented with a simple binary on/off logic stored in a cookie, ignoring browser/OS preferences, or simply defining ‘dark mode’ as the negation of the current browser/OS preference.